 - 6. Update the values to reflect the cube view you will add to the report.
-After updating the values, click the OK button in the Field dialog.
-The final string will display in Text Editor: {DOCVARIABLE "{XF}{Application}{CubeViewReport}{IncomeStatement}. - 7.
-Place your cursor on the page and select the Alt+F9 keys.
+Then in the Field dialog, click the OK button.
+The final string will display in Text Editor: {DOCVARIABLE "{XF} {Application}{CubeViewReport}{IncomeStatement}. - 7.
+Place your cursor on the page and press the Alt+F9 keys.
 This allows for the selected value to be shown or hidden on the page.
 You can also use the Show Field Codes and Hide Field Codes buttons under the OneStream Ribbon to show or hide field codes such as Document Variables.